austinsonger/Elk-Made-Easy/README.md

 # ELK+ Made Easy

-> Currently Unstable at the moment
+> Still in the process of working out the kinks.

 ## Elasticsearch, Logstash, Kibana Installation Made Easy